-For each Scheme project which your company is the head contractor and has worked on during the six-month period covered by this Scheme Biannual Report you must complete the following details.
-If you have any Scheme projects that are not listed in the Scheme Biannual Report, you must save and close this report and submit a new Contract Declaration via the left-hand menu item.
+If you have any Scheme projects that are not listed in the Scheme Biannual Report, please contact FSCReporting@dewr.gov.au to have the Scheme Biannual deactivated and then submit a new Contract Declaration via the top menu selection item.
 Guidance on how to submit a Contract Declaration starts on page 8 of this guide.
-Once you have submitted the new Contract Declaration, the project will be available to report on in the Scheme Biannual Report.
+Once you have submitted the new Contract Declaration and it has been approved by the OFSC, you will be able to recreate the Scheme Biannual Report and the new Scheme Project will be listed.